doc4d/4d-web-studio/docs/design-webforms/components.md

 ### Handling styles and datasources

-When you drop a crafted component on the Canvas, its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.
+When you drop a crafted component on the Canvas:
+* its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.

-Saving a component as Crafted component exports its datasource references.
-For example, if a crafted component includes a Datatable and is used on a webform that is different than the one it was created on, the Datatable only displays data if the target webform has datasources that match the Datatable's datasource references.
+* its datasources are not imported into the target Webform.
+That's because crafted components only include references to datasources.
+For example, a crafted component's Datatable will only display data if used in a webform that contains a datasource that matches its datasource reference.

 ## Templates